turbo-sim/turboflow/docs/source/developer_guidlines.rst

    Poetry is a powerful dependency manager that offers separation of user and developer dependencies, ensuring that only the necessary packages are installed based on the user's intent.
 Additionally, it simplifies the process of adding, updating, and removing dependencies, making it easier to maintain the project's requirements.

-6. **Use Poetry to install the required dependencies for Turboflow development**:
+6. **Use Poetry to install the required dependencies for TurboFlow development**:

    .. code-block:: bash